By Mary Ann Sircely

 Your marketing materials should immediately grab a viewer’s attention when they visit your website or pick up a brochure.
-If your digital or printed pages are cluttered and busy, what happens?
+If your digital or printed pages are cluttered and busy, or at worst resemble a ransom note, what happens?
 Your reader becomes distracted and clicks away or turns the page.
 An opportunity is wasted.

 Here is one quick and easy change you can make to tame a busy layout: Narrow your type choices to no more than two, three at the most.